The Reluctant Queen: Plot summary

 Soon Anne marries and travels back to England with her husband and mother-in-law as Princess of Wales.
 She is horrified to discover that her father has died in the dreaded Battle of Barnet.
 Prince Edward also dies in battle, much to the grief of Queen Margaret.
 Soon she and Anne are taken prisoner by the Yorkist soldiers.
 The King releases Anne, believing her the victim of her father's ambition.
 Queen Margaret is imprisoned and Anne is sent under the watchful eye of George and Isabel, as her mother in fear of her life is living in sanctuary in an abbey.
 Anne and Richard meet again after a long years absence and soon fall in love.
 Richard proposes marriage to her and she accepts, much to George's horror.

 George, wanting the inheritance of Warwick only for himself, drugs Anne and arranges for her to be spirited away to be taken in by servants and force her to believe that she is a disillusioned scullery maid.
 Anne manages to see through the facade and asks for one of the deposed servant girls for help.
 The girl alerts Richard who rescues Anne.
 The entire court as well as Isabel believed Anne to have run away after her marriage was refused by her guardian's.
 Despite several setbacks, Anne marries Richard and becomes Duchess of Gloucester.
 With her relatives restored to favour, Anne's mother is reunited with her children, and is delighted to learn that Isabel is pregnant again.

 Isabel gives birth to a daughter Margaret Plantagenet.
 Anne wants to give Richard a child and is dismayed to learn that he had had a mistress before the marriage, and shares two children with her.
 Anne is shocked and hurt but soon forgives Richard, and they eventually have a son christened Edward after the King.
 Isabel becomes pregnant again twice, but dies along with her last infant son.
-Richard's one-time mistress also dies leaving Anne as stepmother to her two young children.
+Richard's one-time mistress also dies, leaving Anne as stepmother to her two young children.
 George, distraught over his wife's death, confronts the King and dies mysteriously.
-After several years, King Edward dies suddenly, leaving his young son as heir.
+After several years, King Edward dies suddenly, leaving his young son Edward V as heir.

 It is soon discovered that the late King had betrothed marriage to another, making his marriage to Queen Elizabeth invalid, and barring her children from the throne.
 Richard, and a reluctant Anne assume rule as King and Queen.
 Anne worries about the health of her young son, and her own imbalances of illness which leads her to believe that Richard is attracted to his niece Elizabeth of York.
 When Edward dies, Anne's health takes a turn for the worse.